Waverley By-Laws

 Failure to have a duplicate advice in the hands of the Record Secretary within 24 hours of receiving phone or email advice for non-receipt of result/s will incur loss of all point scores for such match/es by the home Club.

-In home and away matches, where a match is not completed on the scheduled date there shall be no further play.
-In the final series, matches will continue at the same venue until a result has been reached at the next available Saturday, excepting Grand Final matches which may continue at the same venue until a result has been reached on the first available date within the next week as agreed upon by opposing teams, umpires and the Club at which the match is being played.
-Should there be no unanimous agreement, the match will continue at the same venue until a result has been reached at the next available Saturday.
+2. Finals Series Matches - In the final series, matches will continue at the same venue until a result has been reached at the next available Saturday, excepting Grand Final matches which may continue at the same venue until a result has been reached on the first available date within the next week as agreed upon by opposing teams, umpires and the Club at which the match is being played.
+Should there be no unanimous agreement, the match will continue at the same venue until a result has been reached at the next available Saturday or Sunday.

 Grand finals of highest sections will be convened at a single venue.